Junon72/MyTimeApp/README.md

 Planned:
     - save time data of each task to local storage.
     - start recording time users spends in the task and stop recording other tasks.
 3. Time display for each task and for the project:
     a. starting time -> set to zero for now.
     b. elapsed time -> set to zero for now.
     - get time from the local storage - values set to zero to start.
 Planned:
     - display the time when the record button was clicked for the first time and the recording of the tasks begun.
     - display the elapsed time from the moment the recording of the task begun.
 4. Display local time, date and the day of the week.
 5. Pause button.
     - display a prompt message the recording has been paused.
     - display an OK button to continue recording.
     - deactivate all task buttons.
 Planned:
     - pause all recordings and store the time data to the local storage.
 6. Stop button.
     - navigate to recording stopped page for confirmation.
 Planned:
     - stop all recordings and store the time data to the local storage.

-Sopped recording view:
+Stopped recording view:

 1. Display project name.
     - get the name form the local storage.
 2. Inactive record button for each dynamically created task.
     - get task name from local storage and display it in the button.
 3. Display the time data of each task - currently set to zero by default.
     - get time data from the local storage.
 4. Record button.
     - returns to recording.
 5. Accept button.
     - navigates to view tasks page.

-View timesheet:
+Timesheet viewer:

 1. Display project name.
     - get the name form the local storage.
 2. Display the stopping time, date and the day of the week.
 3. Present the project data in a table:
 Planned:
     - Each task with the starting time and elapsed time.
     - Over all project starting time and elapsed time.
     - Time spend for lunch and breaks.
     - Time elapsed on pause.
     - Number of breaks and pauses.
     - Total time spend on tasks.
 4. Share button.
     - navigates to share timesheet by email page.
 Planned:
     - translate the data to a suitable format to be send with an email.
     - attach the file to the email to be send.

 Sharing timesheet page:

 1. Display form for email, subject and message fields:
 Planned:
     - email validation.
 2. Send button:
     - navigates to the exit page.
 Planned:
     - send email.
     - prompt that sending mail succeeded.
     - prompt that sending mail did not succeed and what to do next.

 Exit the project page:

 1. Start a new project button.
     - navigates back to the start page.
 Planned:
     - prompt with an option to reset all data.

-## Technologies
+## Technologies  and libraries

-### technologies and libraries
+### Technologies

 - HTML ~ markup language used for construction and content structuring of the applications pages.
 - CSS ~ styling language was used for applications style, visual outlook and aesthetics.
 - JavaScript ~ programming language was used to built interactive user interface UI.

+### Libraries

 - [Bootstrap 4 Framework](https://getbootstrap.com/) ~ library was used for structuring the core layout.
 - [jQuery](https://jquery.com) ~ library was used to simplify DOM manipulation.
 - [Momentsjs](https://momentjs.com/) ~ library was used to display local time.